active

 • Reinvest in the development of shorter, safer and simpler TB regimens needed to outpace antimicrobial resistance and end TB once and for all.

 This comprehensive initiative builds on Johnson & Johnson’s significant investments over two decades in the discovery, development and delivery of bedaquiline.
 When bedaquiline was granted accelerated approval by the U.S. FDA in 2012, it was the first targeted TB medicine with a novel mechanism of action in more than 40 years.
-Today, it is approved in 72 countries*, including those with the highest TB burden.

 Geographic Reach